RatchetModding/Replanetizer/README.md

  - Left click items to select them
  - Rotate the camera by holding the right mouse button down and moving your mouse

-## Running on non-Windows platforms

-Not all parts of Replanetizer work on non-Windows platform, notably some of the UI functions do not.

-To build and run Replanetizer, you need both Mono and .NET core installed.
+## Running the project from code instead of pre-builts.

+Dependencies:

+ - .NET 5 tooling (dotnet host, runtime, sdk and targeting pack)
+ - Zenity (or KDialog if you prefer KDE dialogs)
+ - Basic OpenGL dependencies (most of these will be installed if you run any form of GUI) Refer to the READMEs of our NuGet dependencies for more information if you get stuck.

-To get started, clone this repository, and execute the following commands:
+To get started, clone this repository, and execute the following command:

- - `dotnet build`
+ - `dotnet run -p Replanzetier`
- - `cd Replanetizer`
- - `mono bin/Debug/net472/RatchetEdit.exe`

-When we get all dependencies and WinForms running on .NET core, the dependency on Mono can hopefully be dropped.

 # Legal stuff